Have you ever wondered why forgiveness is so hard to offer?

-Releasing situations and offering forgiveness often mimicks a puppy attempting to wriggle its way out of clutched hands.
+Releasing situations and offering forgiveness often mimics a puppy attempting to wriggle its way out of clutched hands.
 We hold tight, refusing to allow it to go.

 We grasp that hurt and offense, and we cling to blame like static cling causes a dress to cling the leg mid-winter.

 Does it further the Kingdom of God?
 Does withholding forgiveness bring glory to the Lord?
-And goodness, does escalating our desires drop one ounce of peace upon the heart?
+And goodness, do our escalating desires drop one ounce of peace upon the heart?

 I’m the one who, from time to time, wrestles with the emotions that chime, “You’re justified.”